47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 * The `options` key is mandatory.
 It'll be the parent of all the options defined here.
 Each `option` or menu item will contain:
 * `title`: the menu title.
 It should be the same as defined in the meta-property associated with the file (`<Document Title>`, where the layout is defined).
 * `url`: relative path to the documentation file.
+* `section`: this key is mandatory only when you have a nested submenu.
+It'll be useful to distinguish between sub-items with the same name in different menu options.
 * Optionally, we could define a second level of nested sub-items, thanks to the `nested_options` key, defined at the same level that `title` and `url` of the parent menu.
 For example:

 ```
 options:
   - title: Introduction
     url: index.html
+    section: intro

     nested_options:
      - title: Submenu 1